-- Proposal 1-FOR the election of the director nominees under the Director Election Proposal. - Proposal 2-FOR the approval of the executive compensation as described in the Say on Pay Proposal. - Proposal 3-FOR an advisory vote on executive compensation every three years as described in the Frequency of Say on Pay Proposal. - Proposal 4-FOR the Auditor Reappointment Proposal.
+Proposal 1-FOR the election of the director nominees under the Director Election Proposal.

+Proposal 2-FOR the Auditor Reappointment Proposal.

 If you are a street name holder and do not provide voting instructions on one or more proposals, your bank, broker or other intermediary may be unable to vote those shares.
 See "What is a broker non-vote?" above.